mesosphere/marathon/docs/docs/pods.md

 1. Verify the status of your new pod:

     ```bash
-    http GET <ip>:<port>/v2/pods/simplepod::status
+    curl GET <ip>:<port>/v2/pods/simplepod::status
     ```

 1. Delete your pod:

     ```bash
-    http DELETE <ip>:<port>/v2/pods/simplepod
+    curl DELETE <ip>:<port>/v2/pods/simplepod
     ```

 # Technical Overview

-A pod is a special kind of [group](http://mesosphere.github.io/marathon/docs/application-groups.html), and the applications or containers in the pod are the group members.* A pod instance’s containers are launched together, atomically, via the Mesos LAUNCH_GROUP call.
+A pod is a special kind of Mesos task group, and the tasks or containers in the pod are the group members.* A pod instance’s containers are launched together, atomically, via the Mesos LAUNCH_GROUP call.
 Containers in pods share networking namespace and ephemeral volumes.

 \* Pods cannot be modified by the `/v2/groups/` endpoint, however.
 Pods are modified via the `/v2/pods/` endpoint.

 ## Networking
-Marathon pods only support the [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/), which simplifies networking among containers.
-The containers of each pod instance share a network namespace and can communicate over localhost.
+Marathon pods only support the [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/).
+The Mesos containerizer supports multiple image formats, including Docker.

+The Mesos containerizer simplifies networking by allowing the containers of each pod instance to share a network namespace and communicate over localhost.

-Containers in pods are created with endpoints.
-Other applications communicate with pods by addressing those endpoints.
-If you specify a container network without a name in a pod definition, it will be assigned to this default network.
+If you specify a container network without a name in a pod definition, it will be assigned to this default network. <!-- check the pod def for more info on this -->

+If you neeed other applications to communicate with your pod, specify an endpoint in your pod definition.
+Other applications will communicate with your pod by addressing those endpoints.
+See [the Examples section](#endpoints) for more information.

 In your pod definition you can declare a `host` or `container` network type.
 Pods created with `host` type share the network namespace of the host.
 Pods created with `container` type use virtual networking.
 If you specify the `container` network type, you must also declare a virtual network name in the `name` field.
 See the [Examples](link) section for the full JSON.